Magnificent Mile: More Trouble For Area That Was Once A Crown Jewel Of American Retail

 CHICAGO (CBS) — Chicago Police have issued a formal warning after continued robberies on and around the city’s Magnificent Mile, at a time when stores continue to leave while others fight to stay in business after big pandemic hits.

 CBS 2’s Tara Molina reports that retail leaders say the problem is so bad, that new business is hesitant to move in.
-That hesitation stems not only from the continued retail theft and robbery issue here, and across the city, but the perception that the city isn’t a safe place to be right now.READ MORE: Chicago Police Officer Shot In Shopping Center Parking Lot At North And Sheffield Avenues
+That hesitation stems not only from the continued retail theft and robbery issue here, and across the city, but the perception that the city isn’t a safe place to be right now.READ MORE: LIVE UPDATES: Chicago Sky's WNBA Championship Parade And Rally

 A stretch of North Michigan Avenue remains vacant and locked up–telling of the struggle on the city’s Mag Mile.
-Former tenants like Macy’s and Disney are gone.
+Former tenants like Macy’s and Disney are gone, and there are no plans for a new tenant for the old Macy’s space at the Water Tower Place anytime soon.

-“It does not help for the recovery of downtown Chicago,” said Robb Karr president and CEO of the Illinois Retail Merchants Association.
+“I think it does not help in terms of the recovery for downtown Chicago,” said Robb Karr, president and CEO of the Illinois Retail Merchants Association.
 “The impression around the nation is that Chicago is not a very safe place to be.
 And the incidents we saw this morning, over the weekend, the episodes before that, only feed that.”

 Karr said the sales tax loss related to these continued crimes hits the city, county, and state of Illinois.